mobilemind/js2uri/README.md

 Lint and test your code using [grunt][grunt].

 ## Release History
-1.3.18: August 3, 2015 - no functional changes. just update forced to update npmjs.com docs
+1.3.19 - 1.3.17: August 3, 2015 - no functional changes. just bumped to force-update npmjs.com docs

-1.3.17: August 3, 2015 - no functional changes. forced update to update npmjs.com

 1.3.16: May 15, 2015 - update license info in `package.json` to use new property and SPDX